Concepts

 Encryption at Rest and Key Management

-Encryption is applied by the backup orchestrator, before data is sent to S3.
+Encryption is applied by the backup orchestrator, before sending data to S3.

 | Parameter | Value |